Amnesia

 Occupational therapy

-Memory training also may include strategies for organizing information so that it's easier to remember and for better understanding when talking to others.
+Memory training may include strategies for organizing information so that it's easier to remember and for better understanding when talking to others.

 Technological assistance

-Low-tech memory aids include notebooks, wall calendars, pill minders, and photographs of people and places.
+Other helpful memory aids include notebooks, wall calendars, pill minders, and photographs of people and places.

-Medications or supplements
+Medicines or supplements

-No medicines are currently available for treating most types of amnesia.
+No medicines currently are available for treating most types of amnesia.

-If Wernicke-Korsakoff syndrome is the cause of the amnesia, treatment can help prevent further damage.
+If Wernicke-Korsakoff syndrome is the cause of the amnesia, treatment can help prevent more damage.
 But most people won't recover all of their lost memory.
 Treatment includes replacing thiamin in the body, providing proper nutrition and not drinking alcohol.

 If Alzheimer's disease is the cause of the amnesia, treatment with medicines called cholinesterase inhibitors can help with symptoms.